axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 How to use
 ^^^^^^^^^^

-First you need to link the cases to the business entity.
+1. Link the cases to the business entity.

    Call the subprocess ``SetCaseBusinessEntity`` in the process which need to be linked and input an identifier unique to your business entity.
 The subprocess will set the id to the additional property "CASE_BUSINESS_ENTITY_PROPERTY" of the business case.

 |set-business-entity-id-sub-process|

-Include the process history component into your page:
+2. Include the process history component into your page:

 .. code-block:: html